 Programme Size: Up to €15,000,000,000 (or its equivalent in other currencies calculated as described under General Description of the Programme) outstanding at any time.
-The Issuer may increase the amount of the Programme in accordance with the terms of the Programme in each case on a syndicated or non-syndicated basis.
+The Issuer may increase the amount of the Programme in accordance with the terms of the and in each case on a syndicated or non-syndicated basis.
+Securities will be issued only outside the United States in reliance on Regulation S under the Securities Act (Regulation S) (see Subscription and Sale, Transfer and Selling Restrictions and Secondary Market

-Agreement.
+Programme Agreement.

-Distribution: Securities may be distributed by way of private or public placement and

-Securities will be issued only outside the United States in reliance on Regulation S under the Securities Act (Regulation S) (see Subscription and Sale, Transfer and Selling Restrictions and regulatory restrictions, any other currency agreed between the Issuer and the relevant Dealer(s) (as set out in the applicable Final Terms, or, in respect of Exempt Securities, the applicable Pricing Supplement).
+Distribution: Securities may be distributed by way of private or public placement or regulatory restrictions, any other currency agreed between the Issuer and the relevant Dealer(s) (as set out in the applicable Final Terms, or, in respect of Exempt Securities, the applicable Pricing

-Secondary Market Arrangements).
+Arrangements).

-Currencies Euro, US dollars, Japanese Yen and, subject to any applicable legal or applicable Pricing Supplement, may provide that certain Securities not denominated in euro on issue may be redenominated in euro.
+Currencies Euro, US dollars, Japanese Yen and, subject to any applicable legal applicable Pricing Supplement, may provide that certain Securities not denominated in euro on issue may be redenominated in euro.